lukeaus/plain-tree/readme.md

 #### `flattenByHeight(?fn)`

-Traverse node and its children breath first and flatten into an array of arrays, where each array is for each height level (with this node at height 0).
+Traverse node and its children breadth-first and flatten into an array of arrays, where each array is for each height level (with this node at height 0).

 Return: Array<Array<any>>